Xavours/canvas-grid-master/README.md

 # canvas-grid-master

 Canvas-grid-master is an endless grid in canvas to browse a bunch of images stored in a folder.
 Work in progress.

-I am exploring two options :
-* One that starts from that GitHub project : https://github.com/spoeken/infinite-canvas-grid
-* And another from scratch (more succesfull for the moment)
+Will be probably released in November 2015.

 ## To Do :